 It has been a great summer right on the heels of one of the best spring stretches of weather in recent memory.
 We should get another few weeks of this treat but winter IS on its way.
 Time to start thinking about rain, clouds, sleet and snow.
 Cold winter high pressure systems, weeks of blue skies and freezing temperatures.
 It’s that firelog time of the year.
 Mill Out Lumber is the place to get yours.
-Full Tons of 696 bricks are $225.00 each and convenient boxes of 8 are $5.50 a piece including a couple of wax soaked fire lighters.
+Full Tons of 696 bricks are and convenient boxes of 8 are including a couple of wax soaked fire lighters.

 Tacoma firelogs contain no waxes or binders and are held together entirely by high pressure.
 At 3 pounds each they are just under 52 # per cubic foot which is denser than Madrone or Red Oak.
 They are made in Tacoma so you will not be helping to pay for trucking from far away places like Idaho, Spokane or Montana.